foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 and ARC 700 (arc700-core.xml).
 However due to recent changes in GDB with regards of support of XML target descriptions those files will not work out of the box, as order of some registers changed.
-To use Ashling GDB server with GDB starting from 2015.06 release it is required to use modified files that can be found in this `toolchain` repository in `extras/opella-xd` directory.
+To use Ashling GDB server with GDB starting from 2015.06 release, it is required to use modified files that can be found in this `toolchain` repository in `extras/opella-xd` directory.

 *Before* connecting GDB to an Opella-XD gdbserver it is essential to specify